Patrick Mahomes' megabucks, 10-year deal is a reminder that American sports are flush with cash

 The Chiefs faced a problem that the Vikings never have: Paying what it takes to keep a young, historic, Super Bowl-winning quarterback under contract for the bulk of his career.

 The Chiefs succeeded in securing Mahomes, giving him a ridiculously high earning potential, and yet limiting the money he is guaranteed.
 The stated value of the contract is $503 million over 10 years.
 The closer-to-reality potential earning total is $450 million.
-The guaranteed money is $63 million.
+The fully guaranteed money is only $63 million, although it’s highly likely he’ll make much more in guarantees that kick in later — two years before some seasons — and would make $140M if he suffers a catastrophic injury.

 This is why Cousins and his agent were shrewd in their negotiations, securing a fully-guaranteed deal in a league that loves to toss injured players aside.